honey/honey/README.md

 ### Multi-line strings / heredocs

 Multi-line strings should work just fine in most cases without any special handling.
-However, if you have text that looks similar to Honey's object notation you'll need to use the heredoc form:
+However, if you have text that looks similar to HONEY's object notation you'll need to use the heredoc form:

 ```